Welcome to the Health Administration Department

 Looking for a rewarding career in the health care industry?

-Join one of the fastest growing careers with a degree in health administration from SJC Long Island.
+Join one of the fastest growing careers with a degree in health administration from our Long Island campus.
 Our health administration graduates are suited for a variety of positions across the state and the country.
 While other segments of our economy are experiencing layoffs, downsizing, outsourcing and plant closures, health care is experiencing tremendous growth.

-St. Joseph’s College hosted its fifth annual Alumni Achievement Awards on June 15 with keynote speaker Michael Dowling, president and chief executive officer of Northwell Health.
+St. Joseph's University hosted its fifth annual Alumni Achievement Awards on June 15 with keynote speaker Michael Dowling, president and chief executive officer of Northwell Health.

 With online and weekend college options, our graduates have gone on to hold careers in various areas, including assisted living, clinic and health information administration; and clinical, data, health care and medical practice management.
 The Department of Health Administration will prepare you for a broad range of careers in the health field.

-The Health Administration offerings at SJC are designed to prepare students for leadership roles in the health care field.
+The Health Administration offerings at St. Joseph's University are designed to prepare students for leadership roles in the health care field.
 Find your calling today.

 Health administration covers a wide spectrum of professions, and many of our students already have credentials in the health fields.
 Some are in radiologic technology, nursing and medical records.
 Others, though, are just seeking to enhance their career prospects through this program.